ARebber/ProjectGetData/README.md

-# ProjectGetData
+# Project Description (Peer Assesment Getting and Cleaning Data)

+##Introduction
-Repo for the project of the Getting and Cleaning Data course
+This document describes how the project from the course Getting and Cleaning Data was performed.